Internet-Draft Composite ML-KEM December 2024

 The wire encoding of a Composite ML-KEM public key is:

-Since RSA and ECDH component public keys are themselves in a DER encoding, the following ASN.1 structures show the internal structure of the various public key types used in this specification:
+Since RSA and ECDH component public keys are themselves in a DER encoding, the following show the internal structure of the various public key types used in this specification:

 When the CompositeKEMPublicKey must be provided in octet string or bit string format, the data structure is encoded as specified in Section 5.3.